-Don’t be sorry.
-When having this discussion be sure to show empathy for the customer, but remain firm in what you're saying.
+1. Don't be overly apologetic, when discussing the price increase be sure to show empathy for the customer, but remain firm in what you're saying.

-Do it in a meeting.
+4. Do it in a meeting.
 Discuss the price increase and give reasoning on every sales call.
-Don’t let it come to the point where they find out about the price increase on an invoice.
+Don’t let it come to the point where customers find out about the price increase on an invoice.

-Study the price increase.
+5. Study the price increase.
 Believe it.
-You need to understand that price increases work because they’re best for your company and your customers.
+You need to understand how your price increases work -because customers will want you to expalin it.

-Make sure the price message is consistent for all customers.
+6. Make sure the price message is consistent for all customers.
 Consistency and accuracy must be maintained.
-Contact Me for more advice.

-Don’t hesitate to escalate.
-Ensure in your next appointment with your customers you set up meetings with higher key management so they can ask pricing questions.
+7. Don’t hesitate to escalate.
+Ensure in your next appointment with your customers you set up meetings with higher key management so they can ask pricing questions if needed.

-It’s all business.
-No need for apologies or playing biases.
-Trust your company’s decision and take conscious steps to deepen your understanding of the increase
+8. It’s all business.
+Trust your company’s decision and take conscious steps to deepen your understanding of your pricing and products usp's.

-Do not attempt to sell the price increase solely based on how your competitors or other suppliers are also going up in price.
-This makes you look weak and makes it appear your price increase is based solely on the reason you think you can get away with it.
+9. Do not attempt to sell the price increase solely based on how your competitors or other suppliers are also going to put the price up.
+This makes you look weak and makes it appear your price increase is based solely on the reason you think you can get away with it in the current market.

-Do not discuss the price increase at the very end of your sales call and do it in a manner where your body language appears nervous and your speech is less than confident.
+11. Do not discuss the price increase at the very end of your sales call and try to control your body language as it may appear nervous and your speech a little less confident than normal.
 Customers will see through that, and professional buyers in particular will pick up on the signs of weakness and attempt to leverage it for an exception.

-Do not go into your customer thinking about how you will try to negotiate a smaller increase less than what it is supposed to be. (consider what else your company could offer to help support the customer something of low cost to you but high value to the customer - ie more regular deliveries, paperwork emailed, more visits, retail merchandising etc) If you go in expecting less, you will walk out with less.
+13. Do not go into your customer thinking about how you will try to negotiate a smaller increase. (consider what else your company could offer to help support the customer - something of low cost to you but high value to the customer - ie more regular deliveries, paperwork emailed, more visits, retail merchandising etc) If you go in expecting less, you will walk out with less.